Skip to main content

 SeasonalFestive

-Traditional Spanish nougat from Alicante, made with honey, sugar, egg whites, and toasted almonds.
-Two classic varieties: Turrón de Alicante (hard, crunchy with whole almonds) and Turrón de Jijona (soft, smooth paste).
-Originally a Christmas specialty, now enjoyed year-round in 2025, with modern flavors including chocolate, coconut, and pistachio.
-Protected by IGP (Indication of Geographic Origin) status.
+Spanish nougat from Alicante, made with honey, sugar, egg whites, and toasted almonds.
+Two kinds are standard: Turrón de Alicante, hard and crunchy with whole almonds, and Turrón de Jijona, a soft smooth paste.
+It started as a Christmas treat but sells year-round now, with newer flavours like chocolate, coconut, and pistachio.
+It carries IGP (Indication of Geographic Origin) protection.

 vegetarianContains: Tree NutsContains: Eggs